Australian native police: Formation of the colony of Queensland

-Queensland separated from New South Wales and became a self-governing British colony in December 1859.
+The colony of Queensland separated from the colony of New South Wales, becoming a self-governing British colony in December 1859.
 E. N. V. Morisset, in addition to retaining his role as Commandant of the Native Police, also became the Inspector General of Police in the new colony.
-The Native Police had even less checks and balances than it did previously in this new administration.
-Morisset appointed new officers such as A. M. G. Patrick, A. F. Matveieff, J. T. Baker as well as his own brother Rudolph S. Morisset.
+Under this new administration, the Native Police had even fewer checks and balances than it had previously.
+Morisset appointed new officers such as A. M. G. Patrick, A. F. Matveieff, J. T. Baker, as well as his own brother Rudolph S. Morisset.

-The Native Police Force that operated in Queensland was the longest operating force of its kind in colonial Australian history.
-It was arguably also the most controversial.
+The Native Police operated in Queensland was the longest-operating force of its kind in colonial Australian history and was, arguably, also the most controversial.
 Its mode of operation cannot by any standard be classified as "law enforcement".
-From the period 1859 onward to the 1890s there are no signs that this force was engaged in anything but general punitive expeditions, commonly performed as deadly daybreak attacks on Aboriginal camps.
-All signs are that the force generally took no prisoners at the frontier and in the few cases on record when this did happen these prisoners were on record as having been shot during attempts to escape.
+From the period 1859 onward to the 1890s, there are no signs that the force was engaged in anything but general punitive expeditions, commonly performed as deadly daybreak attacks on Aboriginal camps.
+All the indicaions are that the force generally took no prisoners at the frontier and, in the few cases on record when that did happen, the prisoners were on record as having been shot during attempts to escape.

+Danish-born Australian journalist and Indigenous rights advocate Carl Feilberg wrote many articles and editorials in the Brisbane Courier and The Queenslander decrying the government's policies towards its Aboriginal inhabitants, in particular the use of Native Police.
+He ran a major campaign in the newspapers in 1880, culminating in December of that year with the publication of a pamphlet entitled The Way We Civilise: Black and White: The Native Police, which reprinted many of the pieces.
+Historian Henry Reynolds has played a big part in disseminating Feilberg's work in recent years.